dakrone/clj-http/Readme.md

 ;; save the request that was sent in a :request key in the response:
 (client/get "http://example.org" {:save-request? true})

+;; save the request that was sent in a :request key in the response, ;; including the body content:
+(client/get "http://example.org" {:save-request? true :debug-body true})
 ```

 ## Faking clj-http responses